Watauga River water or watershed scenery in Tennessee

 Check TVA generation first, then USGS 03486000, TWRA rules, weather, and the access you plan to use.

-Start with the Wilbur Dam to Elizabethton tailwater corridor and choose wade or boat tactics from generation.
+Start with the Wilbur Dam to Elizabethton tailwater area and choose wade or boat tactics from generation.

 Only during safe low or stable generation.
 Rising water can make wading dangerous quickly.